espoon-voltti/Mobiilinutakortti/README.md

 ## Testing SMS functionality

-To test SMS functionality locally, rename `.env.template` file to `.env` in */backend* and update the Telia username/password/user fields with right values *(check in Microsoft Teams - Vantaan Kaupunki Wiki page to see whom to contact to get the values)*
+To test SMS functionality locally, rename `.env.template` file to `.env` in */backend* and update the Telia username/password/user fields with right values

 ## Creating test data